George Sheehan (footballer)

 George Sheehan was an Irish soccer player during the 1890s and early 20th century.
 He played for the amateur Bohemians club and the Ireland national team.

-Sheehan was captain of the Irish team in the first ever soccer international played at Lansdowne Road, a 2-0 defeat to England in 1900.
-He played in the very first ever match at Dalymount Park as Bohs beat Shelbourne 4-2 on 7 September 1901.
+Sheehan was captain of the Irish team in the first ever soccer international played at Lansdowne Road, a 2–0 defeat to England in 1900.
+He played in the first match at Dalymount Park as Bohs beat Shelbourne 4–2 on 7 September 1901.
 He scored in 4 consecutive Leinster Senior Cup finals from 1895 to 1898.

 His brother Willie played alongside him in the Bohemian teams of the 1890s.